 There are lots of good places to eat in Hyderabad, with plenty of different cuisines from across India and Asia to choose from.
 Middle Eastern and Italian food is also becoming more popular.
 But the local Hyderabadi and Telugu cuisines are still the most popular, of course.

-Shopping in Hyderabad
+5. Shopping in Hyderabad

 The main shopping district of Hyderabad is traditionally Abids Road (the ‘A’ is pronounced like in ‘apple’), but there are other places you can go for souvenirs.
 Laad Bazaar, also called chudi bazaar (‘bangle market’), is just off Charminar, and is famous for its traditional laquerware.
 And its crowds.
 The area around Charminar is also known for its affordable pearls.
 Just make sure you know how to spot the real thing.

 The Shilparamam crafts village in Hitech City features traditional handicrafts from all over the country.
-Kalanjali is known for its high-end traditional clothes and handicrafts, while the APCO Cottage Industries Emporium stocks affordable clothes and linen, all made from the traditional hand-woven ikat textile.
+Kalanjali is known for its high-end traditional clothes and handicrafts; while the APCO Cottage Industries Emporium stocks affordable clothes and linen, all made from the traditional hand-woven ikat textile.

 Also read: IQ’s veg review: Olive Bistro

-Activities in Hyderabad
+7. Other activities in Hyderabad

-Where to stay in Hyderabad
+8. Where to stay in Hyderabad

 Planning a visit?
 Here’s a list of hotels in Hyderabad on TripAdvisor.